LLM Reference

 Deep dive

-The capability footprint differs most on multimodal input: Qwen3.6-Max, reasoning mode: Trinity-Large-Thinking, function calling: Trinity-Large-Thinking, tool use: Trinity-Large-Thinking, and structured outputs: Trinity-Large-Thinking.
+The capability footprint differs most on vision: Qwen3.6-Max, multimodal input: Qwen3.6-Max, reasoning mode: Trinity-Large-Thinking, function calling: Trinity-Large-Thinking, tool use: Trinity-Large-Thinking, and structured outputs: Trinity-Large-Thinking.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Pricing coverage is uneven: Qwen3.6-Max has no token price sourced yet and Trinity-Large-Thinking has $0.22/1M input tokens.
-Provider availability is 1 tracked routes versus 2.
+Provider availability is 1 tracked routes versus 3.
 Treat unknown pricing as an integration gap, then verify the route you will actually call before estimating production spend.

 Choose Qwen3.6-Max when long-context analysis and larger context windows are central to the workload.
 Choose Trinity-Large-Thinking when reasoning depth and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.
-For teams standardizing a stack, that distinction is often the difference between a benchmark win and a reliable deployment.

 FAQ